 About this time a steeple-chase in the West of England had attracted considerable attention.
-This sport was then of recent introduction in England, and is in fact an importation of Irish growth, although it has flourished in our soil.
-A young guardsman who was then a guest at the Castle, and who had been in garrison in Ireland, had some experience of this pastime in the Kildare country, and he proposed that they should have a steeple chase at Coningsby.
-This was a suggestion very agreeable to the Marquess of Beaumanoir celebrated for his feats of horsemanship, and indeed to most of the guests.
+This sport was then of recent introduction in England, and is, in fact, an importation of Irish growth, although it has flourished in our soil.
+A young guardsman, who was then a guest at the Castle, and who had been in garrison in Ireland, had some experience of this pastime in the Kildare country, and he proposed that they should have a steeple-chase at Coningsby.
+This was a suggestion very agreeable to the Marquess of Beaumanoir, celebrated for his feats of horsemanship, and, indeed, to most of the guests.
 It was agreed that the race should come off at once, before any of the present company, many of whom gave symptoms of being on the wing, had quitted the Castle.
-The young guardsman and Mr. Guy Flouncey had surveyed the country, and had selected a tract which they esteemed very appropriate for the scene of action.
-From a hill of common land you looked down upon the valley of Coningsby richly cultivated; deeply ditched and stiffly fenced; the valley was bounded by another rising ground, and the scene was admirably calculated to give an extensive view to a multitude.
+The young guardsman and Mr. Guy Flouncey had surveyed the country and had selected a line which they esteemed very appropriate for the scene of action.
+From a hill of common land you looked down upon the valley of Coningsby, richly cultivated, deeply ditched, and stiffly fenced; the valley was bounded by another rising ground, and the scene was admirably calculated to give an extensive view to a multitude.

-The distance along the valley was to be two miles out, and home again; the starting post being also the winning post, and the flags which were placed on every fence that the horses were to pass, were to be passed on the left hand of the rider both going and coming; so that although the horses had to leap the same fences forward and backward, they could not come over the same place twice.
-In the last field before they turned, was a brook seventeen feet clear from side to side, with good taking off on both banks.
-This was the critical venture.
+The distance along the valley was to be two miles out, and home again; the starting-post being also the winning-post, and the flags, which were placed on every fence which the horses were to pass, were to be passed on the left hand of the rider both going and coming; so that although the horses had to leap the same fences forward and backward, they could not come over the same place twice.
+In the last field before they turned, was a brook seventeen feet clear from side to side, with good taking off both banks.
+Here real business commenced.

-Lord Monmouth highly approved the scheme, but mentioned that the sweepstakes must be moderate and open to the whole county.
+Lord Monmouth highly approved the scheme, but mentioned that the stakes must be moderate, and open to the whole county.
 The neighbourhood had a week of preparation, and the entries for the Coningsby steeple-chase were numerous.
-Lord Monmouth after a reserve for his own account placed his stable at the service of his guests.
-For himself he offered to back his horse, Sir Robert, which was to be ridden by his grandson.
+Lord Monmouth, after a reserve for his own account, placed his stable at the service of his guests.
+For himself, he offered to back his horse, Sir Robert, which was to be ridden by his grandson.

-Now nothing was spoken or thought of at Coningsby Castle except the coming sport.
+Now, nothing was spoken or thought of at Coningsby Castle except the coming sport.
 The ladies shared the general excitement.
 They embroidered handkerchiefs, and scarfs, and gloves, with the respective colours of the rivals, and tried to make jockey-caps.
 Lady St. Julians postponed her intended departure in consequence.
 Madame Colonna wished that some means could be contrived by which they might all win.

-Sidonia with the other competitors had ridden over the country, and marked well the points; he glanced rather sharply at the brook, and on his return to the Castle he sent a despatch for some of his stud.
+Sidonia, with the other competitors, had ridden over the ground and glanced at the brook with the eye of a workman.
+On his return to the Castle he sent a despatch for some of his stud.